For whom is The Snapshot designed?

 The Snapshot’s reports are quite user friendly and include information about how to read the results.
 You may also sign up for one of the free webinars we provide.

-What if I disagree with The Snapshot’s appraisal of my child’s skills?
+What if I disagree with The Snapshot’s appraisal of my student’s skills?

-Parents alone may choose to send their student’s Snapshot report to a school.
+Parents/guardians alone may choose to send their student’s Snapshot report to a school.
 Reports are sent in the same method as SSAT scores, using the online SSAT account.
-Schools will receive results in real time once scores are released, following selection as a recipient by the parent, with the exception of Snapshots taken between September 25 and December 10, 2017, which will be released on December 18.
-Snapshot reports are sent separately from SSAT scores.
+Schools will receive results in real time once scores are released, following selection as a recipient by the parent.

 Can The Snapshot reports change over time?

-Yes, a student’s Character Skills Snapshot results will change over time, as a child grows and develops.
+Yes, a student’s Character Skills Snapshot results will change over time, as s/he grows and develops.
 However,The Character Skills Snapshot is meant to be taken only once per testing year, prior to admission to a school.